Chewy Baked Breakfast Cookies with Tahini

 Umm, yep!
 Cookies for breakfast.
 Packed with nourishing ingredients like oats, flax, hemp hearts and tahini, they’ve got all the goods of a balanced breakfast bowl in chewy, chocolatey, cookie form.
 They also freeze well and are great for meal prep!

-I don’t think I’ve ever been THIS EXCITED to share a recipe with you.
-Not only are these breakfast cookies the best thing ever to wake up to, but they are extra special because…
+It’s pretty much impossible to start the day in a bad mood when cookies are for breakfast (if we’re on the same page, you’ll also love my soft & chewy peanut butter banana oatmeal cookies).
+And I don’t think I’ve ever been THIS EXCITED to share a recipe with you.
+Not only are these the best thing ever to wake up to, but they are extra special because…

-They are straight out of my brand new upcoming cookbook, The Feel Good Meal Plan!
+They are straight out of my cookbook, The Feel Good Meal Plan!

 The goal of this book was to simplify the endless task of getting nourishing meals on the table for you and your family.
 Not only that…but to make them delicious recipes you’d want to make on repeat.

 And that is exactly what these double chocolate breakfast cookies deliver.
-With a base of oats and oat flour, throw in some flax and hemp hearts and the addition of gooey tahinig, they’ve got all the goodness of a balanced protein and fiber packed oatmeal bowl…but in cookie form. ‘
+With a base of oats and oat flour, throw in some flax and hemp hearts and the addition of gooey tahini, they’ve got all the goodness of a balanced protein and fiber packed oatmeal bowl…but in cookie form.
+They’re as nourishing as my soft and chewy Greek yogurt chocolate chip cookies and just as delish!

 What could be better?!